Remembering Professor Martin Fisher

 As a doctor and researcher, Martin’s career was rooted in the importance of healthcare coming from the community and a belief that patient care should be individualised.
 His frustration with services that were anything other than the best, meant that he was always one of the first people to understand when new advances needed an active response.

-Martin had always supported community activist projects, including i-Base, and it is difficult to think or an aspect of HIV care that he was willing to ignore.
+Martin had always supported community activist projects, including i-Base, and it is difficult to think of an important aspect of HIV care that ignored.

-Just of few of these strongly community-driven challenges included the importance of adherence, access to New-fill, of lifestyle changes for HIV positive people, responding to HCV epidemic in HIV positive gay men, including patient advocates in NHS clinics and in pressing access to PrEP for HIV prevention.
+Just a few of these strongly community-driven challenges included the importance of adherence, access to New-fill for lipoatrophy, of lifestyle changes for HIV positive people (smoking, exercise), responding to HCV epidemic in HIV positive gay men, of including patient advocates in NHS clinics and in pressing access to PrEP for HIV prevention.
 He was the only doctor we knew who stopped smoking in order to be able to look his patients in the eye when telling them that quitting was important for their health.

-Martin’s impact was extraordinary and he is deeply missed.
+Martin’s impact was extraordinary and he will be deeply missed.

 A foundation is being established to celebrate and take forward the legacy of his work to treat HIV positive people with dignity, compassion and respect and focus on the development of new strategies for effective treatment and prevention.